hansheesbeen/Pi-star-local-pocsag-gateway/Readme.md

 > cd /var/www/dashboard

 In this directory, run the following commands:

+we make the Pi-star image editable:
 > rpi-rw

 > sudo wget https://raw.githubusercontent.com/hansheesbeen/Pi-star-local-pocsag-gateway/main/paging.php

 To set your secret key:
 > sudo nano paging.php

 And edit/change the secret_key value, please do not change any other variables.

 Save with **CTRL+X** and then **Y**

+Next we make the Pi-star image read-only:
 >rpi-ro

 Close the SSH connection.